-You may only use your annual budget to purchase office expenses for the dominant purpose of parliamentary business.
-You must not use the budget for the dominant purpose of providing personal benefit to, or pursuing the commercial purposes of, you or another person.
+You may only use your annual budget to purchase office expenses for the dominant purpose of your parliamentary business.
+You must not use the budget for the dominant purpose of providing personal benefit to, or pursuing the commercial purposes of, yourself or another person.
 Commercial purpose is defined as a ‘purpose relating to the derivation of financial gain or reward’ (see s5 Parliamentary Business Resources Act 2017 ).

 For example, you should not purchase items only because you wish to distribute them to constituents or community groups, in bulk or individually.
-If in doubt, you should consider:

-For detailed information on restrictions see Office Expenses – Restrictions.
+For detailed information on restrictions see Office expenses – restrictions.

 ICT accessories to be used with equipment provided by the Department of Parliamentary Services (DPS) or on the APH network should not be purchased unless they are compatible with the relevant equipment and/or systems.
 Contact DPS if you are in doubt about the accessories you wish to purchase, to ensure that you are able to use them as intended.

 You should be mindful not to introduce work health and safety risks to your office.
 For example:

 - Analgesics and other forms of medication are not claimable from the annual budget for office expenses.
 The Work Health and Safety (First Aid in the Workplace) Code of Practice 2015 provides that ‘Workers requiring prescribed and over-the-counter medications should carry their own medication for their personal use as necessary’.

 - Tools or tool kits should not be purchased to undertake tasks that should be carried out by a qualified tradesperson or by the contracted property services provider.

 - Chair mats may only be purchased if recommended following an ergonomic assessment.